Skip to main content

 Your needs and wants change as you get older.
 Diabetes education will help you continue to manage type 1 diabetes, make changes to your plan, and prevent complications.
 As you get older, you may be able to do diabetes education on your phone or computer.
 Diabetes education can help you continue learning about the following:

-• Physical activity and diabetes: You will learn why physical activity, such as exercise, is important.
-A plan will be made for your activity.
-A goal of 60 minutes of moderate to intense aerobic activity every day will be in the plan.
+- About physical activity and diabetes: You will learn why physical activity, such as exercise, is important.
+A plan will be made for you to get at least 60 minutes of moderate to intense aerobic activity every day.
 Examples of physical activity include brisk walking, dancing, running, and jumping rope.
-The provider will also recommend flexibility and resistance training, such as yoga and lifting weights, 3 days each week.
+The plan will also include flexibility and resistance training, such as yoga and lifting weights, 3 days each week.
 You may need to have a snack before activity to prevent low blood sugar levels.
 Do not exercise if your blood sugar level is 350 mg/dL or higher.
 You may need to check your level before, during, and after exercise.

 What you need to know about high blood sugar levels: